 Build your email list

-Can you think of one email campaign that began without an email list?
+Can you think of one email marketing strategy that began without an email list?
 It’s impossible.
 This is the first task on your itinerary.
 You need to build a sizable email list before you can sit down to compose your first marketing email.
 Some companies use promotional offers and sign-up discounts to their visitors for gathering email addresses.
 You can also offer free updates and newsworthy newsletters to gather subscribers in your email list!

 Giving your potential customers goodies is the best way to seal the deal.
 Always offer something in return of their email address.
 The idea is to make them believe that they are significant because they are!
 If you want a successful marketing campaign, you need followers.
 Lots of them and you can secure a loyal following by offering them free goodies (who doesn’t like free goodies?)
 You also need to tell them clearly about the purpose of your newsletters.
 For example, you should try to answer the following questions in your copy: